carpentries-incubator/life-sciences-workshop/_episodes/05-project-organisation-data-management-plan.md

 - What data will you collect or create?
 - How will the data be collected or created?
 - What documentation and metadata will accompany the data?
+- What statistical methods and tests will you employ?
+Do you need to calculate samples sizes a-priori?
 - How will you manage any ethical issues?
 - How will you manage copyright and intellectual property rights issues?
 - How will the data be stored and backed up during research?